-- Significant adverse media or political interest - Multi-regional resource response - A substantial loss of equipment or property - Multiple, serious fire-related injuries or fatalities - Large expenditure of funds (over \$250,000) - Any other fire that the director wants reviewed
+- Fatality(ies) or multiple, serious fire-related injuries - Significant adverse media or political interest - Multi-regional resource response - A substantial loss of equipment or property - Large expenditure of funds (over \$500,000) - Any other fire that the director wants reviewed

-The National level review normally will be conducted at the District where the fire occurred.
-It will be convened by the Director, Office of Fire and Aviation, or his or her designated representative.
-It will be attended by the District Manager, District Fire Management Officer, State Fire Management Officer, Incident Commander(s) for the fire, and other individuals agreed upon by the Director and
+The National level review normally will be conducted at the Field Office where the fire occurred.
+It will be convened by the Director, Office of Fire and Aviation, or designated representative.
+It will be attended by the Field Office Manager, Fire Management Officer, State Fire Management Officer, Incident Commander(s) for the fire, and other individuals agreed upon by the Director and State Director.